Climate change and poverty: Human health

 A direct effect is an increase in temperature-related illnesses and deaths related to prolonged heat waves and humidity.
-Climate change could also change the geographic range of vector-borne, specifically mosquito-borne diseases such as malaria dengue fever exposing new populations to the disease.
+Climate change could also change the geographic range of vector-borne, specifically mosquito-borne diseases such as malaria and dengue fever exposing new populations to the disease.
 Because a changing climate affects the essential ingredients of maintaining good health: clean air and water, sufficient food, and adequate shelter, the effects could be widespread and pervasive.
 The report of the WHO Commission on Social Determinants of Health points out that disadvantaged communities are likely to shoulder a disproportionate share of the burden of climate change because of their increased exposure and vulnerability to health threats.
 Over 90 percent of malaria and diarrhea deaths are borne by children aged 5 years or younger, mostly in developing countries.
 Other severely affected population groups include women, the elderly, and people living in small island developing states and other coastal regions, mega-cities, or mountainous areas.